How to Access Your Wallet with Keystore File

 TIP: If you are planning on holding a large amount of ETH to any wallet, we recommend that you first send a small amount to test first before depositing a large amount.

-While we used the "View & Send" page to access your wallet this time, it is not recommended that you do so in the future.
 You only need your address in order to see your balance.
 Do not enter your private key anywhere if you just want to check the balance or see incoming and outgoing transactions.

 While you are at it, you should bookmark https://mycrypto.com/account as well.